 Morphine is a non-synthetic narcotic used to treat moderate to severe pain.
-When used as intended, morphine provides great relief for people suffering from all types of pain, including post-surgery pain, broken bones, and other types of pain that require intense support.
+When used as intended, morphine provides great relief for people suffering from all types of pain, including post-surgery pain and broken bones.
 However, when it’s not used as intended, morphine can quickly become the source of an addiction that is extremely difficult to overcome.

 Before we get into the side effects of morphine abuse, it would be helpful to understand exactly what morphine is.

 Morphine is derived from the opium poppy plant.
-It was discovered in 1803 by Friedrich Wilhelm Adam Serturner, a 21-year-old German who worked as an assistant at a pharmacy at the time.
+It was discovered in 1803 by Friedrich Wilhelm Adam Serturner, a 21-year-old German who worked as an assistant at a pharmacy.
 He was interested in digging deeper into the medicinal properties of opium, a substance that was widely used by doctors in the 18th century.
 He discovered that by isolating an alkaloid compound from the gum secreted by the opium poppy, the alkaloid had 10 times the power of the processed opium used at the time.
-He tested the drug on himself, and he was inspired by the sense of joy and euphoria that enveloped him, putting him into a dreamlike state.
+He tested the drug on himself, and he was inspired by the sense of joy and euphoria that enveloped him.

 He named the substance morphine after Morpheus, the Greek god of dreams.
 Morphine had a tendency to cause people to sleep.
 In 1818, a French doctor named François Magendie released a paper that described how morphine had allowed a very sick girl to sleep and find intense relief from pain.
 By the 1820s, morphine was used across Western Europe.

 By the 1850s, morphine use became even more widespread due to the invention of the hypodermic needle.
 It was used to treat conditions like neuralgia.
-In spite of the fact that morphine was so popular back then as a treatment for pain relief, doctors were aware that morphine caused addiction as well.
+In spite of the fact that morphine was so popular back then as a treatment for pain relief, doctors were aware that morphine caused addiction.

 How Morphine Is Used Today